 So I looked up the names of some Havana listings I liked on Airbnb, and Googled them, hoping they would be included in some virtual Cuban Yellow Pages.

 It worked: all of the six or seven places I looked up were listed somewhere else.
 Some had nice, well-built websites; many more had simple but updated Blogspot sites.
-All of them were included in one or several of Cuba’s “casas particulares” databases: Casaparticular.com, Casaparticularcuba.org or Mycasaparticular.com are some of the most comprehensive.
+All of them were included in one or several of Cuba’s “casas particulares” databases: Casaparticular.com and Casaparticularcuba.org seemed to be the most comprehensive.

-These sites are mostly informational, meaning they will include details of casas particulares, but not book rooms for you.
-If they do have a “Book Now!” button, it will redirect you to a form that simply e-mails the information to the owner – but you then have to wait for their response regarding availability, and take it from there.
+These sites are mostly informational, meaning they include details of casas particulares but don’t book rooms for you.
+If they do have a booking button, it will redirect you to a form that simply e-mails the information to the owner, but you then have to wait for their response regarding availability and take it from there.

-I e-mailed a couple of the places with Gmail accounts from my personal e-mail, and both replied within the day.
+I e-mailed a couple of the places with Gmail addresses from my personal e-mail, and both replied within the day.
 Mission accomplished.

 (Of course, if you are a US-national who is allowed to travel to Cuba, you can skip this plan of attack and book directly on Airbnb.
 Nothing’s stopping you!)

 Back to the Basics: Booking Outside of Havana